mitchellkolb/living-atlas/README.md

 ## Project Details

 ### Introduction
 In this project, we deployed the Living Atlas.
 The Living Atlas is a web application aimed at solving the problem of scattered and inaccessible environmental data.
-Our goal is to provide a central location for collecting, sharing, and accessing environmental data, making it available to a wide range of stakeholders including tribal communities, academic institutions, and possible government agencies.
+Our goal is to provide a central location for collecting, sharing, and accessing environmental data, making it available to a wide range of stakeholders including tribal communities, academic institutions, and possible environmental government agencies.
 The platform will allow for easy viewing by everyone but will require authentication for uploading data to ensure the validity and accuracy of the information being shared.
-Additionally, the platform will be able to connect to external sources, further expanding the range of environmental data available on the platform.
+Additionally, the platform will be able to connect to external datasets, further expanding the range of environmental data available on the platform.

-### Collaboration
+### Collaboration and Meetings
 The Living Atlas project was a collaborative effort involving a dedicated development team and our clients from the Center for Environmental Research, Education, and Outreach (CEREO).
-Our team, composed of Joshua Long, Mitchell Kolb, and Sierra Svetlik, and later the Living Atlas Map team met weekly to discuss progress, address challenges, and plan the next steps.
-Additionally, we held weekly meetings with our clients, including Dr. Jan Boll, Dr. Julie Padowski, Dr. Hannah Haemmerli, and occasionally principal assistant Jacqueline Richey McCabe, to ensure that our work aligned with their expectations and requirements.
+Our team, composed of Joshua Long, Mitchell Kolb, and Sierra Svetlik, along with the Living Atlas Map team, met weekly to discuss progress, address challenges, and plan the next steps.
+We also held weekly meetings with our clients, including Dr. Jan Boll, Dr. Julie Padowski, and Dr. Hannah Haemmerli, to ensure our work aligned with their expectations and requirements.
 These regular interactions facilitated effective communication, timely feedback, and a clear understanding of the project goals, contributing significantly to the project's success.
-The larger group meetings were where we displayed and demoed the current status of the website as it was being developed.
-Throughout our two semesters working on this project, we also had bi-weekly meetings with our professor Subu where we went over our progress and goals as a team as well.

-### Meetings
-The Living Atlas Project was developed collaboratively by two teams: the Living Atlas Database team and the Map team.
-Initially, the two teams operated fairly independently, holding biweekly meetings with Prof. Subu and weekly meetings with our client, the CEREO team.
-In the second semester, both development teams formally merged and began working from the same GitHub repository while continuing to maintain weekly meetings with the client.
+Initially, the Living Atlas Database team and the Map team operated independently, holding biweekly meetings with Prof. Subu and weekly meetings with the CEREO team.
+In the second semester, both development teams merged and began working from the same GitHub repository, continuing to maintain weekly meetings with the client and biweekly meetings with Prof. Subu.
+Throughout our two semesters working on this project, these meetings allowed us to display and demo the current status of the website, ensuring alignment and progress towards our goals.

 ### Technical Details